SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 EPP RFCs - This is a reference to the EPP version 1.0 specifications [@!RFC5730], [@!RFC5731], [@!RFC5732] and [@!RFC5733].

-Stateful EPP - The definition according to Section 2 of [@!RFC5730].
+Stateful EPP - The definition according to [@!RFC5730, section 2].

 RESTful EPP or REPP - The RESTful transport for EPP described in this document.